navarum/tweaks/BUILD-NOTES.md

-The BUILD code is supposed to simple enough so that you can tell what it's doing to Git; I thought that depending on a patch series helper like `quilt` would make things unnecessarily complicated.
+The BUILD code is supposed to simple enough so that you can tell what it's doing to Git; I thought that depending on a patch series helper like `quilt` would make things too complicated.
 The basics of the "apply" rule are

     cd $srcdir
     git tag mybase $patchbase